Skip to main content

 Read about the most recent event

-The 11th annual Catie’s Gathering in Savannah featured 450 members of the Savannah community joining together to create a beautiful, fun, and inspiring night to honor the children battling cancer, celebrate the survivors, and remember those precious lives we’ve lost.
+Where in Savannah can you find Pan Am flight attendants, circus performers, Ted Lasso characters, and country music impersonators all united for a cause far greater than themselves?
+On February 21st, that eclectic group, along with many others, could be found at CURE Childhood Cancer’s 11th annual Catie’s Gathering, presented by Coastal Electric.
+Over four hundred members of the Savannah community came together to create a beautiful, fun, inspiring night to honor the children battling cancer, celebrate the survivors, and remember those precious lives we’ve lost.

-The event, which benefits Catie’s Fund, a named fund of CURE Childhood Cancer, was once again presented by Coastal Electric.
-Jenny and Tre Wilkins established Catie’s Fund in memory of their firstborn daughter, Catie, who lost her battle with medulloblastoma at four years old.
-Catie’s Fund supports CURE’s research initiatives – specifically, the Precision Medicine Program, which focuses on individualized treatments based on each child’s genetic makeup.
-It also supports patients and their families in their fight against childhood cancer.
+The event benefits Catie’s Fund, a named fund of CURE.
+Catie’s Fund was established by Jenny and Tre Wilkins in memory of their firstborn daughter, Catie, who lost her battle with medulloblastoma at four years old.
+The fund supports CURE’s research initiatives – specifically, the Precision Medicine Program, which focuses on individualized treatments based on each child’s genetic makeup and is used to support patients and their families in their fight against childhood cancer.

-We want to thank our Catie’s Gathering title sponsor, Coastal Electric, the event committee, event sponsors, volunteers, table hostesses, vendors, and auction donors for helping make this year’s Savannah event the best ever.
-Together, we raised $318,320 to fight childhood cancer!
+We would like to thank our Catie’s Gathering title sponsor, Coastal Electric, the event committee, event sponsors, volunteers, table hostesses, vendors, and auction donors for an extremely successful event.
+Together, we raised $345,267.58 to fight childhood cancer!

 The Venues at Trustees’ Garden